versia-pub/server/CONTRIBUTING.md

 ### Commit messages

 We use [Conventional Commits](https://www.conventionalcommits.org) for our commit messages.
-This allows us to automatically generate the changelog and the version number.
+This allows us to automatically generate the changelog and the version number, while also making it easier to understand what changes were made in each commit.

 ### Pull requests